lj-ditrapani/SWE430/markdown/javascript-tutorial.markdown

 JavaScript doesn't directly support namespaces (also called modules.)
 However, objects can be used to simulate a namespace.
 Below we simulate a module by creating an object and naming it mod.
 We then define a property 'x' on the mod object.
 The variable x is thus 'hidden' in the mod namespace.

-    window.mod = {};        // Create an empty object literal and attach
+    // Create an empty object literal and attach
-                            // it to the global window object mod.x = 7;              // The variable x is not visible globally but
+    // it to the global window object window.mod = {};

+    // The variable x is not visible globally, but
-                            // only accessible from the mod object. x                       // Error, x is undefined!
+    // only accessible from the mod object. mod.x = 7;

+    // Error, x is undefined!
+    x

-    mod.x + 10;             // OK, accessing x from the mod object.
+    // OK, accessing x from the mod object. mod.x + 10;

 Anonymous function to hide temporary variables